yokolet/dazzling-leaves/explanations.md

     This solution uses Kruskal's Minimum Spanning Tree Algorithm

-    1. Construts a Graph object from a given adjacency list
+    1. Constructs a Graph object from a given adjacency list
     2. Sorts all edges in non-descreasing order by a weight
     3. Chooses the smallest edge
     4. Checks if adding the edge creates a cycle or not by Union-Find